JFxMachina/MDCode/README.rst

 MDCode
 ******

 MDCode is a high-throughput molecular dynamics program based on the ASE and ASAP libraries.
-It is realized as a group project for the 2021 course in "Collaborative Software Engineering Project in Computational Physics" at LiU.
+It is realized as a group project for the 2021 course "Collaborative Software Engineering Project in Computational Physics" at LiU.

 User's Guide
 ============